Before you go

 - ~1 h

 Basshi is the park's administrative hub and the only entry point for the main routes to the Singing Dune and Aktau Mountains.
-The headquarters (2 Mametova St.) issues route permits and assigns mandatory guides.
+The headquarters (2 Mametova St.) issues route permits and can assign a park guide — recommended for the rougher interior tracks, though the Singing Dune and Aktau routes are commonly self-driven; confirm requirements when you register.
 Budget 30–60 minutes for the paperwork.
 The village has a small grocery store and basic guesthouses charging 5,000–10,000 KZT per person with meals included — book ahead in high season.
 Beyond the permit office, Basshi is the last place to buy supplies, use a phone signal, or access a basic vehicle workshop.

 Stop 3